EOS-Mainnet/governance/eosio.system/eosio.system-voteproducer-rc.md

 # Ricardian Contract for *voteproducer*

-This Ricardian contract for the system command *voteproducer* is legally binding and can be used in the event of a dispute.

 ## VOTEPRODUCER (voter; array:producers)

 _Intent: cast a valid vote for up to 30 BP candidates_